o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Opening the Profiler

 The Profiler is embedded inside the **[ImGui tools](/docs/user-guide/gems/reference/debug/imgui)**.
-Open the ImGui tools, then click on the "Profiler" entry in the ImGui menu to Open the CPU Profiler.
+Open the ImGui tools, then click on the `Profiler` entry in the ImGui menu to Open the CPU Profiler.

 ![Imgui profiler overview](/images/user-guide/profiling/imgui/cpu-profiler-open.png)

 ### Launch a capture

-The profiler stores the state of the last 10 frames in memory.
+The profiler stores the state of **the last 10 frames** in memory.
 Upon being opened you will see the timeline constantly updating as new frames are pushed unto the stack.
 Click on the **`Resume/Pause`** button in the top left to pause this update.

 To capture more frames, press the `Begin` button.
 The profiler will be able to capture a maximum of 2 minutes of data at 120 frames per seconds.
 Once you have enough data, press the `End` button to stop the capture.